Multi-Factor Authentication Protect your NWTC account from unwanted access

 How do I get MFA?

-After reviewing these instructions, log in to Microsoft with your NWTC ID number@nwtc.edu (example: 12345678@nwtc.edu).
+Review the instructions above, then log in to Microsoft with your NWTC ID number@nwtc.edu (example: 12345678@nwtc.edu).
 Lastly, complete the enrollment of security information.

 Do I have to use a smartphone to get MFA?